Games & Quizzes

 /ˈdäktər/

 person qualified to treat sick people.
-People awarded the highest university degree. falsify document or picture.
+People paid to help people become or stay healthy. falsify document or picture.

 /ˈprinsəpəl/